Cam engine: Advantages

-The short dwell time that a crank produces does not provide a more-or-less constant volume for the combustion event to take place in.
+The short dwell time that a crank produces does not provide a more-or-less constant volume for the combustion event to take place.
 A crank system reaches significant mechanical advantage at 6° before TDC; it then reaches maximum advantage at 45° to 50°.
 This limits the burn time to less than 60°.
 Also, the quickly descending piston lowers the pressure ahead of the flame front, reducing the burn time.
 This means less time to burn under lower pressure.
 This dynamic is why in all crank engines a significant amount of the fuel is burned not above the piston, where its power can be extracted, but in the catalytic converter, which only produces heat.

-A modern cam can be manufactured with computer numerical control (CNC) technology so as to have a delayed mechanical advantage.
-The KamTech cam, for example, reaches significant advantage at 20°, permitting the ignition to start sooner in the rotation, and maximum advantage is moved to 90°, permitting a longer burn time before the exhaust is vented.
-This means the burn under high pressure takes place during 110° with a cam, rather than 60°, as happens when a crank is used.
-Therefore, the KamTech engine at any speed and under any load never has fire coming out of the exhaust, because there is time for full and complete combustion to take place under high pressure above the piston.
+A modern cam can be manufactured with computer numerical control (CNC) technology to have a delayed mechanical advantage.

-A few other advantages of modern cam engines:
+Other advantages of modern cam engines include: